 How should I store gabapentin?

-Store gabapentin capsules and tablets at 20° to 25°C (68 to 77°F)
+- Store gabapentin capsules and tablets at 20° to 25°C (68 to 77°F) - Gabapentin capsules and tablets come in a child-resistant package.

 Keep gabapentin and all medicines out of the reach of children.